 Why teach Japanese online via LanguaTalk?

-Many websites take advantage of online tutors, with commission rates sometimes over 25%, as well as unfair policies, such as allowing students to cancel on the day of their lesson.
+Many platforms take advantage of online tutors, with commission rates sometimes over 25%, as well as unfair policies, such as allowing students to cancel on the day of their lesson.

 Part of our mission is to improve the incomes and working conditions of tutors around the world.